mortennobel/OpenGL_3_2_Utils/README.md

  * Wavefront .obj model loader
  * BMP image loader
- * Select buffer (usefull for selecting objects in a scene).
+ * Select buffer (useful for selecting objects in a scene).

 Most of these extensions depends on the "Angel.h", however it should be easy to update the code to use other libraries (such as GLM http://glm.g-truc.net/ ) instead.